-Performance: Sound-wise, the Audio Engine A5 brings a vibrant and lively sound to be small and medium rooms.
+Performance: You cant always find computer speakers with subwoofer and bluetooth.
+However, the Audio Engine A5+ is one such.
+Sound-wise, the Audio Engine A5 brings a vibrant and lively sound to be small and medium rooms.

 Additionally, the speaker adds the convenience of a wireless Bluetooth connectivity while maintaining an outstanding audio performance.

-Verdict: If you want a fantastic speaker with a pleasing sound to fill up your living room or office, the A5+ is among the top choices.
+Verdict: This is one of the best wireless computer speakers with subwoofer.
+If you want a fantastic speaker with a pleasing sound to fill up your living room or office, the A5+ is among the top choices.
 The speaker has a crisp, clear audio display in all the frequencies without any muddiness.
 However, you will need to dig deeper into your pockets to make these babies yours and ensure that you have a lot of space on your desk.

 If you find a 5.1 setup being too complicated to use with your computer, the Razer Leviathan Soundbar is the smart solution.